 How often should I clean my Element Steam Humidifier?

 The best way to minimize mineral build-up is to use distilled or de-mineralized water when using your Element Steam Humidifier.
-But it is recommended the heat element and silicone parts be cleaned at least weekly in order to remove any deposits that form.
+It is recommended the heat element and silicone parts be cleaned weekly or when Attention Code “CL” appears on control panel in order to remove any deposits that form.
 This will help to extend the life of the product and keep it functioning at its maximum potential.

 How do I clean the silicone parts (heat element cover, reservoir & boil chamber)?

 Clean the silicone parts with warm water and a mild detergent or you may soak in vinegar.
 Rinse and dry.
 The silicone parts are also dishwasher safe (place on the top rack of dishwasher only).